sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/billing-and-payment.md

 ### Deposit and Withdrawal

-All users (including SPs) can deposit and withdraw BNB in the payment module.
-The `StaticBalance` in the `StreamPayment` data struct will be "settled" first: the `CRUDTimeStamp` will be updated and `StaticBalance` will be netted with `DeltaBalance`.
+All users can deposit and withdraw BNB in the payment module.
+The `StaticBalance` in the `StreamRecord` data struct will be "settled" first: the `CRUDTimeStamp` will be updated and `StaticBalance` will be netted with `DeltaBalance`.
 Then the deposit and withdrawal number will try to add/reduce the `StaticBalance` in the record.
 If the static